COST GUIDES

 • Retrofitting insulation could require some superficial work, e.g. to skirting, doors, and thresholds

-• Remember that small fixes such as repairing joins at windows can also help to improve your home’s efficiency
+• Remember that small fixes like draught proofing can also help to improve your home's efficiency

-Get quotes for retrofitting insulation in your home from installers we've checked and reviewed.
+Compare quotes from insulation installers we've checked and reviewed.
 Simply search your postcode to get started.

 FAQs

-Two of the most affordable types of insulation to retrofit are loft insulation and cavity wall insulation.
+• Two of the most affordable types of insulation to retrofit are loft insulation and cavity wall insulation.
+Loft insulation at joists typically costs £600–£1,000 for a standard semi-detached and can be installed in a day.

 Share this article: